voioo/iac-pulumi-seminar/pages/section-2.md

 <!--
 # Speaker Notes

+Setup:
-Connect to their experience:
+- Connect to their software practices
-- "Like your git workflow"
-- "Similar to unit tests"
-- "Think declarative like SQL"
-- "Remember containers vs VMs"

-Ask about principles:
+- Same rigor as application code
+- Proven software principles

+Key Points:
+- Version control for infrastructure
+- Automation removes human error
+- Review process for changes

+Questions/Engagement:
-- "Which seems most valuable?"
+- "Which principle seems most valuable?"
-- "Which might be challenging?"
-- "Used any of these in projects?"
+- "What challenges do you see?"

+Next:
+- More principles to consider
 -->

 ---